They say if you seek to impress everybody - you impress nobody. And so it is with generic content.

 Generic content gets you nowhere.
 By impressing everybody - you impress nobody.
 That’s why personalized content sells so much.

-And the final advice is: be consistent.
+The final piece of advice is to be consistent.

 Hard work is always rewarded with time.
 If your content is truly original, creative, and relevant - you are guaranteed to reach the heights of success!